 We’re delighted to be bringing you No. 8 in London in 2018

 I am the Managing Director of RnR Organisation, a social enterprise supporting data informed programmes focussing on asset-based community development and tech for good, where I tweet as @RnRworks.
 For 3 1/2 years (to Sept 2015) I was contracted to run the Information and Communication function, including tweeting (as @_rawm), for the VCS infrastructure support organisation Regional Action West Midlands (RAWM) where I first came across Lorna Prescott and Paul Webster.

 I believe in the importance of data for good and the use of data science for the voluntary sector and run the Twitter account @DatainBrum.
-I co-Chair Open Mercia, the Midlands open data users collective, and West Midlands Open Data Forum, an independent group which influences, advises and lobbies on issues relating to the release and use of public data by local government and other publicly funded services.
+I am Chair of West Midlands Open Data Forum, an independent group which influences, advises and lobbies on issues relating to the release and use of public data by local government and other publicly funded services.
 I co-organise with Paul Webster Net Squared Midlands, free events for people interested in using web or mobile technology for social good.
-I’m Chair of the regional funders network WM Funders Network.
+I’m also Chair of the regional funders network WM Funders Network.

 I attend social media surgeries in Birmingham, sometimes to get help, sometimes to give it.
 I am also a member and an associate of a women’s business networking organisation, Shakti Women, and have trained many members in the uses of digital tools and social media to improve their businesses.

-I like talking with people about what I enjoy and find useful about using tech solutions, especially open source, and maybe demonstrating one or two things.
+I like talking with people about what I enjoy and find useful about using technology for social good (aka #techforgood), especially open source solutions, and maybe demonstrating one or two things.

 My favourite cake is carrot cake made with ginger and sultanas (preferably made by The Pantry in Kilkee in Co.
 Clare).
 You can get me on 0797 440 7017, RnR.Organisation@gmail.com and on Twitter @paulineroche and @RnRworks